-During this public participation process the relevant stakeholders and I&AP's will be informed of the project by means of an advertisement in Standerton Advertiser on 29 April 2025, two on-site notices were placed at visible locations, one on the farm boundary fence at the entrance, and one at a public space in Morgenzon.
+During this public participation process the relevant stakeholders and I&AP's was informed of the project by means of an advertisement in Standerton Advertiser on 29 April 2025, two on-site notices were placed at visible locations, one on the farm boundary fence at the entrance, and one at a public space in Morgenzon.

 A notification letter inviting comments on the DBAR over a 30-days commenting period (29 April 2025 to 30 May 2025) was sent to the landowner, neighbouring landowners, stakeholders and other I&AP that may be interested in the project.
-The comments received on the DBAR will be incorporated into the final Basic Assessment Report (FBAR) to be submitted to DARDLEA for consideration.
-The following I&AP's and stakeholders will be informed of the project:

-A 30-days commenting period will be allowed which expires on 30 May 2025.
-In accordance with the timeframes stipulated in the EIA Regulations, 2014 (as amended by GNR 326 effective 7 April 2017) the Draft Basic Assessment Report was compiled and will be distributed for comment and perusal to the I&AP's and stakeholders.
-The comments received on the DBAR will be incorporated into the Final Basic Assessment Report (FBAR) to be submitted for decision making to DARDLEA.
+The comments received on the DBAR were incorporated into the final Basic Assessment Report (FBAR) to be submitted to DARDLEA for consideration.
+In accordance with the timeframes stipulated in the EIA Regulations, 2014 (as amended by GNR 326 effective 7 April 2017) the Draft Basic Assessment Report was compiled and distributed for comment and perusal to the I&AP's and stakeholders.